-Consider a binary system prepared in such a way that the spins of the components are either aligned or anti-aligned with the orbital angular momentum.
-But with time due to the push from $\mathcal{V}_1$ the spins will not stay aligned even if they were prepared in an aligned manner.
-This will result in a non-zero in-plane spin component $(\chi_p)$ (Check Ref.~\cite{Schmidt:2014iyl} for the definition).
-Therefore, for \ES~violating bodies in a binary, $\chi_p$ measurement should be non-zero.
-Hence, non-zero $\chi_p$ can arise due to several different ways.
-One is due to the formation mechanism of binaries, which has components that respect \ES, yet introduce a nonzero $\chi_{p}$ possibly due to spin effects.
-Another reason for non-zero $\chi_p$ would be due to the absence of \ES.
+Consider a binary system prepared in such a way that the spins of the components are either aligned or antialigned with the orbital angular momentum.
+With time due to the push from $\mathcal{V}_1$, the spins will not stay (anti) aligned even if they were prepared in an (anti) aligned manner.
+This will result in a nonzero in-plane spin component $(\chi_p)$ (check Ref.~\cite{Schmidt:2014iyl} for the definition).
+Therefore, for \ES~violating bodies in a binary, $\chi_p$ measurement should be nonzero.
+Hence, nonzero $\chi_p$ can arise in several different ways.
+One is due to the formation mechanism of binaries, which has components that respect \ES yet introduce a nonzero $\chi_{p}$ possibly due to spin effects.
+Another reason for nonzero $\chi_p$ would be due to the absence of \ES.
 This means that there will be a degeneracy between the formation channel and \ES~violation, and makes it uncertain to arrive at a unique conclusion.

-The other investigation is consists with a possible test related to multipole moments of a compact object.
-It is well-known that for axis-symmetric bodies, there can be two sets multipole moments --- one is mass moment ($M_{l}$) and another is current moment ($S_{l}$).
-For metric solution with the \ES~like Kerr, both the odd mass and even current moments would identically vanish.
+This possible degeneracy can be broken by measuring the multipole moments of a compact object.
+It is well known that for axis-symmetric bodies there can be two sets of multipole moments: one is the mass moment ($M_{l}$), and another is the current moment ($S_{l}$).
+For a metric solution with the \ES~like Kerr, both the odd mass and even current moments would identically vanish.
 However, for a simple illustration of these moments in a Kerr-NUT spacetime which is known to break the \ES, one immediately notices that all the orders for mass and current multipole moments would survive \cite{Mukherjee:2020how}.
-From observation perspective, there now exists contemporary tools to measure the quadrupole moment in a binary \cite{Krishnendu:2017shb, Datta:2019euh}.
-If reflection symmetry is violated then it is likely that the metric will have nonzero $M_{2l+1}$ and/or $S_{2l}$, i.e. classes of fuzzball solutions \cite{Bianchi:2020miz, Bianchi:2020bxa, Bena:2009pyv, Gibbons:2013tqa, Bates:2003vx}.
-Hence, measuring a nonzero $S_2$ will be a signature of breaking of \ES, and by the arguments laid before, it is expected that a nonzero $\chi_p$ should also be observed.
-But a simultaneous measurement of nonzero $S_2$ and $M_3$ along with zero $\chi_p$, therefore will be a signature of deviation from general relativity.
+From an observation perspective, there now exists contemporary tools to measure the quadrupole moment in a binary \cite{Krishnendu:2017shb, Datta:2019euh}.
+If reflection symmetry is violated, then it is likely that the metric will have nonzero $M_{2l+1}$ and/or $S_{2l}$, i.e., classes of fuzzball solutions \cite{Bena:2020uup, Bena:2020see, Bianchi:2020miz, Bianchi:2020bxa, Bena:2009pyv, Gibbons:2013tqa, Bates:2003vx, Mayerson:2020tpn}.
+Hence, measuring a nonzero $S_2$ will be a signature of breaking of \ES, along with the nonzero $\chi_p$ observation.